DVAM / Week Without Violence 2013

 The Women of Troy Forums(PDF Flyer)

-The Women's Studies Program is collaborating with director, Ben Slate (PhD Candidate, Theatre), to host three (3) forums during the week of October 21st.
+The Women's & Gender Studies is collaborating with director, Ben Slate (PhD Candidate, Theatre), to host three (3) forums during the week of October 21st.

 October is recognized as Domestic Violence Awareness Month - DVAM and encourages communities to think and act towards a world without violence.
 Through these forums we intend to bring awareness to how violence against women within the production of The Women of Troy is used as a theme or plot device.
 The theme of rape in drama spans centuries, cultures, and societies.
 Ben has coordinated three forum topics to help our audience ask questions and consider how the use of rape narratives exists as a phenomenon of western culture and treated the subject as culturally normative, comically titillating, as theft of male property, and as an acceptable and inevitable consequence.